-European regulations (EN 1717) require that double walls must be used to separate drain water and drinking water.
+European regulations (NEN 1717) require that double walls must be used to separate drain water and drinking water.
 In the RECOUP Drain+ Compact, this is accomplished by squeezing two copper pipes against each other.
 This creates a very sturdy and reliable construction, in which the contact between the pipes does not depend on the water pressure.
 The design meets all the relevant safety requirements.

 The RECOUP Drain+ Compact should be protected against return flow through a verifiable double check valve plus shut-off valve.
-It is permissible to connect the system directly to the SVP as shown in Section 4.
+It is permissible to connect the system directly to the sewer system.